LeoJYang/blockchain_script/README.md

+# Blockchain scripts

-# Some scripts to run blockchain projects
+Some scripts to deploy and run blockchain projects.